Resilient-Labs/simple-api2-bootcamp/README.md

 ### Description
 Welcome to Charms Class!
 This web application allows you to experience the magic of the Harry Potter universe through learning random spells.
-- Sorting Ceremony: Enter your name and click on the sorting hat to discover your wizard identity.
+- <strong>Sorting Ceremony</strong>: Enter your name and click on the sorting hat to discover your wizard identity.
-- Wand Magic: After finding out you're a wizard, click on the wand to conjure a random spell.
+- <strong>Wand Magic</strong>: After finding out you're a wizard, click on the wand to conjure a random spell.

 Check out the app <a href="https://xsarahyu.github.io/simple-api2-bootcamp/">here</a>!